axlevxa/riso-instant-proofer/README.md

 Known problems:

 * Certain images don't display in Safari or iOS Safari.
-No error will be thrown.

-But no guarantees! :)
+Users are encouraged to use Firefox.